Soundmatters/TapeCleaningWorkflow/TapeCleaningWorkflow.md

 ## Overview

-The following is a workflow for the surface cleaning of the emusion layer of audio tape.
-It is mechanical process that may reduce debris (tape shed and other particulate matter).
+The following is a workflow for the surface cleaning of the emusion layer of open-reel audio tape.
+It is mechanical process that may reduce debris (tape shed and other particulate matter) which may compromise playback.

 Tool and supply list: